xenon-middleware/xenon/CONTRIBUTING.md

 In the third case:

 - (**important**) announce your plan to the rest of the community _before you start working_.
-This announcement should be in the form of a (new) issue.
+This announcement should be in the form of a (new) issue;
-- (**important**) wait until some kind of concensus is reached about your idea being a good idea.
+- (**important**) wait until some kind of concensus is reached about your idea being a good idea;
 - if needed, fork the repository to your own Github profile and create your own feature branch off of the latest master commit.
-While working on your feature branch, make sure to stay up to date with the master branch by pulling in changes, possibly from the 'upstream' repository (follow the instructions [here](https://help.github.com/articles/configuring-a-remote-for-a-fork/) and [here](https://help.github.com/articles/syncing-a-fork/)).
+While working on your feature branch, make sure to stay up to date with the master branch by pulling in changes, possibly from the 'upstream' repository (follow the instructions [here](https://help.github.com/articles/configuring-a-remote-for-a-fork/) and [here](https://help.github.com/articles/syncing-a-fork/));
-- make sure the existing unit tests still work by running ``./gradlew test``
+- make sure the existing unit tests still work by running ``./gradlew test``;
-- make sure that the existing integration tests still work by running ``./gradlew integrationTest`` and ``./gradlew dockerIntegrationTest``
+- make sure that the existing integration tests still work by running ``./gradlew integrationTest`` and ``./gradlew dockerIntegrationTest``;
-- add your own unit tests and integration tests (if necessary)
+- add your own unit tests and integration tests (if necessary);
-- update or expand the documentation
+- update or expand the documentation;
+- [push](http://rogerdudler.github.io/git-guide/) your feature branch to (your fork of) the Xenon repository on GitHub;
+- create the pull request, e.g. following the instructions [here](https://help.github.com/articles/creating-a-pull-request/).

 In case you feel like you've made a valuable contribution, but you don't know how to write or run tests for it, or how to generate the documentation: don't let this discourage you from making the pull request; we can help you!
 Just go ahead and submit the pull request, but keep in mind that you might be asked to append additional commits to your pull request (have a look at some of our old pull requests to see how this works, for example [#294](https://github.com/NLeSC/Xenon/pull/294)).